GenesisFR/HowToBecomeGoodAtShooters/README.md

 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
 ##### Sniper warhound
 - has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)
-- elites fires in 3-round bursts with the sniper turret when stationary
+- elites fire in 3-round bursts with the sniper turret when stationary
 - shooting its butt also bypasses its armor
 - when destroyed, creates an EMP explosion, disrupting agents in close range and everything else in medium range (TODO: check if the EMP range is bigger on elites)
 ##### Minigun warhound
-- has weak points located at the top of its legs (can only be triggered twice, TODO: verify count)
+- has weak points located at the top of its legs
 - elites can stop and after a short charge up time, fire their minigun in a devastating 360° spin
 - when destroyed, explodes with fragmentation inflicting damage and causing everything nearby to bleed
 ##### Grenadier warhound